 - 1 cup sprouted rye berries (Sprouting instructions are below this recipe)

-Put the sprouts in a blender and add 3 cups purified water.
+Put the sprouts in a blender and add 3 cups filtered water.

 "Pulse" until the grains have been cut through 2 or 3 times.
 They'll still look a bit chunky.

-Put this "mash" of sprouts into 4 quart jars or 2 - half gallon jars and fill each jar with purified water.
+Put this "mash" of sprouts into 4 quart jars or 2 - half gallon jars and fill each jar with filtered water.
 We want a total of 1 gallon of Rejuvelac.

 Cover the jars with a netting held in place with a rubber band.
 (We use nylon window screen available at Home Depot.)